 You’re smart enough to know not to reply to phishing emails.
 And you always check the online retailer’s website before you part with your cash.
 But are you doing enough?
 Fraudsters know that there’s big money to be made from taking your money and not providing the goods or stealing your identity and card details; and they’ll be particularly active before and after Christmas when your guard may be down.

-If you look at the advice that’s dispensed by some consumer organisations, it often says you shouldn’t shop at websites you don’t know, or to avoid those that don’t have a bricks and mortar presence.
-To me, that doesn’t seem realistic — there are lots of great websites out there that are comparatively new to the market or that only operate online.
+If you look at the advice that’s dispensed by some consumer organisations, it often says you shouldn’t shop at websites you don’t know.
+Or you should avoid those that don’t have a bricks and mortar presence.
+To me, that doesn’t seem realistic.
+There are lots of great websites out there that are comparatively new to the market or that only operate online.
 But you should be able to limit your chances of becoming a victim of fraud.

 SAVVY TIP: If you pay by credit card you can make a claim against the card company if the goods don’t arrive or the retailer goes bust.
 But it only applies to goods costing £100 or more.
 If you buy an iPod costing £100, you’re protected.
 If you buy two MP3 players costing £100 between them, you wouldn’t be.

 - If you’re ordering high value amounts.
 Look for a physical address for the company.
 If the company behind the website is run from a PO Box, think twice.

 SAVVY TIP: Tom Ilube who is a data security specialist offers this advice.
 “If I’m at all nervous of a website, I Google the address.
 These days you can even see what the company’s headquarters look like.
 If there’s a contact phone number, I’d probably ring it to check it’s answered by a real human being.”